 The general purpose of identifiers is to serve as references to the objects that they are supposed to identify.
-This requires identifiers to indicate, preferably in and by themselves, what type of objects they are meant to identify.
+Some identifier strings indicate what types of objects they are meant to identify.
 Far from all identifiers fulfil this requirement.
-It is often left to the names of things to describe the objects identified, providing context and meaning.
-Context may be added by means of location within an hierarchical system, e.g. as in Linnéan taxonomy, where scientific names situate a species within a genus, sometimes also containing the provenance of that name, serving to disambiguate beween names of species belonging to widely different genera, e.g. Asterina gibbosa Gaillard 1897 (a fungus), and Asterina gibbosa(Pennant, 1777) (an echinoderm, a starfish).
+It is often left to the names of things to provide context and meaning.
+Context may be added by means of location within an hierarchical system, e.g. as in Linnéan taxonomy, where scientific names situate a species within a genus, sometimes also containing the provenance of that name, serving to disambiguate between names of species belonging to widely different genera, e.g. Asterina gibbosa Gaillard 1897 (a fungus), and Asterina gibbosa(Pennant, 1777) (an echinoderm, a starfish).
 For the same purpose, it also happens that 'things', objects are renamed later, as with the preceding fungus species now having the accepted scientific name Asterolibertia gibbosa (Gaillard) Hansf.
 1949 and / or are assigned an identifier: urn:lsid:catalogueoflife.org:taxon:02af8238-ac8f-11e3-805d-020044200006:col20150401. .
-However, even if a PID may well serve the need for disambiguation by uniquely identifying an object, it may still be no better - sometimes, as in this case, perhaps even worse at giving access to said object, or at least a landing page with metadata about it.
+However, even if a PID may well serve the need for disambiguation by uniquely identifying an object, it may still be no better - sometimes, as in this case, perhaps even worse - at giving access to said object, or at least a landing page with metadata about it.
 The identifier assigned above is neither directly resolvable nor 'googlable', while the scientific name is at least easily findable via a search engine.

-While scientific names are often useful for describing objects, they have other drawbacks compared to PIDs, some of which were identified by .
+While scientific names are often useful for describing objects, they have other drawbacks compared to PIDs, some of which were identified by [36].
 For example, homonymy and disambiguation should be no problem for globally unique identifiers.
 And while concatenations or abbreviations may be problematic in the use of names for identification, string-length and pattern restrictions are useful for validation of identifiers.
-Missing or added characters, all types of misspellings are easier to detect and validate in standardized identifiers of fixed string-length or well-defined character patterns.
-Inconsistent encoding should also not be a problem in good PIDs, with limited character sets.
-However, these assets of some identifiers may conflict with the interest in having also transparent, meaningful PIDs that at least in part "speak for themselves".
+Missing or added characters, and some types of misspellings are easier to detect and validate in standardized identifiers of fixed string-length or well-defined character patterns.
+However, these properties of some identifiers may conflict with the interest in having also transparent, meaningful PIDs that at least in part "speak for themselves".
 The result of a compromise between these two interests may be seen in the Handle system (below).

 FAIR principles